 What Should I Do if My Tooth Gets Knocked Out?

 If possible, place the tooth back in its socket.
-If that’s not possible, you want to make sure the tooth is always kept moist.
+If that’s not going to happen, make sure the tooth is kept moist.
 One of the best ways to do this is to keep it in milk (whole milk works best).
 Do not use tap or bottled water because the root surface cells will eventually swell and burst.

-If there’s no milk readily available you can put it in your mouth either under your tongue or between your lower lip and gums because it will stay the moistest there.
-Just be sure you don’t accidentally swallow it.
+If there’s no milk readily available you can put it either under your tongue, inside your cheek, or between your lower lip and gums as it will stay hydrated there.
+Just be sure you don’t accidentally swallow the tooth!

 How Can I Stop the Bleeding in My Mouth?